Hackplayers/Salsa-tools/README.md

 ```

 EvilSalsa is the key ingredient of this recipe.
 It contains the payload, which is executed on the system as it follows: as soon as the payloads starts, it runs `System.Management.Automation.dll` which creates a runspace .
-Within that runspace we have four types of shells (TCP / UDP / ICMP / DNS).
+Within that runspace we have four types of shells (TCP / UDP / ICMP / DNS / BINDTCP).
 Once EvilSalsa is loaded, first thing first, the existence of `c:\windows\system32\amsi.dll` is checked.
 If it exists, it is patched using a home-cooked variant of CyberArk and Rastamouse bypasses.

 #### Mixing EncrypterAssembly and Evilsalsa